Razakmd2024/gittutorial/readme.md

 hi friends my name is Razak
-i'm new assipirant of data science
+i'm new assipirant of data science.
+I want to change my platform hii